NexusKG/KG-Nexus/README.md

 # The source code for the ISWC'25 submission : KG Nexus: Bridging the Web of Data.

-This github contains all the script used as part of the creation of the KG Nexus ressource that is currently deployed on the website \href{https://kgnexus.lisn.upsaclay.fr/}{KG Nexus}.
+This github contains all the script used as part of the creation of the KG Nexus ressource that is currently deployed on the [website](https://kgnexus.lisn.upsaclay.fr/).

 ## Structure